Course Changes

 - Creation/deletion of non-credit labs or drills for existing courses

-- Changes to subject alpha codes (e.g. IREL to INST)
+- Changes to subject alpha codes (e.g. INST to HUMN)

 - Changes to the allowed number of variable hours (e.g. from 1-3 to 1-6)